 Jack Jacobs Football Scholarship

 The Winnipeg Blue Bombers are pleased to announce Eagle Vision and ICF Films as a presenting partner of the Jack Jacobs Scholarship.
-Two $5,000 scholarships will be awarded to Indigenous high-school students who plan on pursuing a post-secondary education who have a passion for sport, a love for football and a commitment to the balance between sports and academics.
-The scholarships will be presented to the recipients during the October 25th, 2019 Blue Bombers home game.
+Two $5,000 scholarships were awarded to Indigenous high-school students who plan on pursuing a post-secondary education who have a passion for sport, a love for football and a commitment to the balance between sports and academics.
+The scholarships were presented to the recipients during the October 25th, 2019 Blue Bombers home game.
+Read the full story here.

 “We would like to thank Eagle Vision for their support with this scholarship,” said Wade Miller, President & CEO of the Winnipeg Blue Bombers.
 “The Winnipeg Football Club believes in eliminating financial barriers to accessing education, and in supporting the goals of our youth.”